20 Ways to stay focused at work (+ instant hacks)

 How best to timebox emails

-After 2–3 hours, it will be time for another email timebox — you’ll then have 15 minutes at the most to continue writing the said email.
+After 2–3 hours, it will be time for another email timebox.
+You’ll then have 15 minutes to continue writing the said email.

 How best to timebox meetings

-The same is true of meetings.
-If you have a daily standup meeting every day, allocate 20 minutes to it each day, and close the meeting as soon as the 20 minutes are up.
+The same goes for meetings.
+If you have a standup meeting every day, set aside 20 minutes for it each day, and try to wrap up the meeting as soon as the 20 minutes are up.

 This way, you’ll ensure you stick to your meeting agenda and keep everyone focused on what they want to say in a straightforward and fast manner.

-By timeboxing, you’ll put the time you spend on emails and meetings under control, and save more time and concentration to allocate to more important tasks.
+By timeboxing your meetings, you’ll put the time you spend on them under control and save more time and concentration to allocate to more important tasks.

 💡 Clockify Pro Tip